The-going/evlproject/content/status/_index.md

 try fundamental changes there for going beyond Cobalt's current limitations, which could not be merged into the mature Xenomai code base at this point.
-When this box is checked, the corresponding Dovetail port is known to be capable of supporting a real-time core.
+When this box is checked, the corresponding Dovetail port has been tested successfully with a _Steely_ real-time core.